 View summary information

-New Relic Browser lists page views as URLs.
+Browser monitoring lists page views as URLs.
 This makes it easy to identify specific front-end page views; for example,

-- For browser apps that are also monitored by New Relic APM, you can view the back-end transactions associated with the page view; for example,
+- For browser apps that are also monitored by APM, you can view the back-end transactions associated with the page view; for example,

 To view detailed information about which pages the end users are viewing for your app:

-- Go to rpm.newrelic.com/browser > (select an app) > Page views.
+- Go to one.newrelic.com > Browser > (select an app) > Page views.

 - Select the time period or sort order, or keep the defaults.